chef-boneyard/chef-web-docs-2016/chef_master/source/install_delivery_aws.rst

 =====================================================
 In |chef delivery| there are multiple levels of organization: enterprises, organizations, and projects.
 The provisioning step created the initial enterprise you specified in your environment file as the first ``name`` option.
 Enterprises are designed to provide units of multi-tenancy with separate sets of organizations and users.
 Next, set up |chef delivery| by adding users and organizations.

 .. note:: |chef delivery| by default hosts a git server that you interact with through the delivery CLI commands.
 Additionally, you can integrate GitHub Enterprise or GitHub.com.
-How to onboard a user for these different deployments is described in detail in :ref:`manage_users`.

 Add Users
 ------------------------------------------------------